 Hot meat based mezze dishes:

-Our Easy Chicken Shawarma Kebabs are packed full of flavour and the ideal addition to any easy mezze platter.
+Our Easy Chicken Shawarma Kebab are packed full of flavour and the ideal addition to any easy mezze platter.
 The chicken can be marinated in the spiced yogurt the day before then grilled just before you are ready to eat.
 Serve with some warm Easy Yogurt Flatbreads and our Shawarma Sauce to really pack a flavour punch.

 Lemon & Paprika Chicken Kebabs are really quick and easy to prepare.
 The marinade contains only a few simple ingredients, namely lemon, garlic, paprika and some olive oil.
 They can be cooked on the barbecue or under the grill at home, whichever is easiest.